What You Can Do at Home to Cut Pollution

 Because. as Bill McKibben who started 350.org points out, we have to be greater than the sum of our parts.
 We HAVE to work together.
 We would love you to join us in Australian Parents for Climate Action.
-But there are plenty of other great groups you can join in Australia and around the world, like Climate Emergency Mobilisation, Beyond Zero Emissions, 350.org Australia, Citizens Climate Lobby.
+But there are plenty of other great groups you can join in Australia and around the world like Beyond Zero Emissions, 350.org Australia, Citizens Climate Lobby.

 1. Consider where we can make some changes to our personal carbon footprints:

 - One way to do this is to calculate our personal carbon footprints, such as the Victorian EPA’s calculator.
 We can use this assessment to then decide where to make little changes to have the biggest impact reducing our footprints.

 - Why not call up your current super company and ask them whether they are invested in fossil fuels.
 I called my old company and yes, they were, even when I was invested in the most ethical option they have.
 So I switched my super so that I am not investing in fossil fuels with it.
 The one I went with was Australian Ethical Super.
 Another I know of in Australia is Future Super.